Lombo Tayeng

 Lombo Tayeng is an Indian politician from the state of Arunachal Pradesh.

-Tayeng was elected unopposed from Mebo seat in the 2014 Arunachal Pradesh Legislative Assembly election, standing as an Indian National Congress candidate.
+Tayeng was firsr elected unopposed from the Mebo constituency in the 2014 Arunachal Pradesh Legislative Assembly election, standing as an Indian National Congress candidate.
+He was re-elected in the 2019 Arunachal Pradesh Legislative Assembly election.
 He is a graduate (B.A.) by qualification.

-Lombo Tayeng joined BJP at the party’s state headquarters in Itanagar on 4 March 2024.
+Lombo Tayeng joined the BJP at the party’s state headquarters in Itanagar on 4 March 2024.